Major Baltic inflow: Effects on the state of the Baltic Sea and its ecosystem

 Major Baltic inflows (MBIs) are the only natural phenomenon capable of oxygenating the deep saline waters of the Baltic Sea, making their occurrence crucial for the ecological state of the sea.
 The salinity and oxygen from MBIs significantly impact the Baltic Sea's ecosystems, including the reproductive conditions of marine fish species such as cod, the distribution of freshwater and marine species, and the overall biodiversity of the Baltic Sea.

 The heavy saline water brought in by MBIs slowly advances along the seabed of the Baltic Proper at a pace of a few kilometers per day, displacing the deep water from one basin to another.
 Although some oxygen is transported from the North Sea to the Baltic Sea, only a small portion of the oxygen responsible for renewing the deep basins originates from the Baltic Sea entrance area.
 In the southwestern basins of the Baltic Sea (Arkona sea, Bornholm basin), there is already oxygen present in the water column, and the role of the saltwater pulse is to entrain and direct it towards the deep basins of the sea.

 It has been observed that the oxygen supplied by saline inflows is consumed more rapidly in the Baltic Proper than before.
 In 1993, the oxygen replenishment was depleted in about 17 months, in 2003, it took approximately 13 months, and in 2015, it was exhausted in just six months.

 The intense oxygen consumption in the Baltic Sea's seafloor is due to prolonged nutrient loading and the impacts of climate change.
 Although a single MBI can oxygenate both the deep water hydrogen sulfide and ammonia, multiple consecutive inflows would be required to raise the oxygen level to a satisfactory level.
 The so-called "oxygen debt" was estimated to be about 20 million tons in 2020.
 This is the amount of oxygen that should be transported to the Baltic Proper via saline inflows to raise its oxygen concentration to the 3 mL/L level observed after the MBI of 1993.
-With a single 200 km^{3} MBI, approximately 2 million tons of oxygen are transported.
+With a single 200 km^{3} MBI, approximately 2 million tonnes of oxygen are transported.